Hoa Vu

 Inclusive by Design: Unveiling the Effectiveness of Accommodations and Universal Design Elements through Process Data

-with Burhan Ogut, Michelle Yin, Juanita Hicks, and Ruhan Circi.
+with Burhan Ogut, Michelle Yin, Juanita Hicks, and Ruhan Circi

 This study examines the correlation between testing accommodations and universal design (UD) elements and standardized test performance within a digital testing framework.
 Utilizing a novel dataset—the National Assessment of Educational Progress (NAEP) process data—and advanced statistical methodologies such as inverse propensity weighting and doubly robust models, we provide compelling evidence on the efficacy of specific accommodations and UD features.
 Extended time usage significantly improves test performance for students with disabilities, emphasizing the crucial role they play in fostering equitable testing conditions.
 While scratchwork is associated with improved test performance for students with disabilities, the association between text-to-speech and equation editors, and student performance is mixed, suggesting potential distractions rather than support for some students.